timmorrisdev/MS2-song-remixer/README.md

 This page is designed to clearly guide the user through the basic instructions for the game and prompt song selection.
 ![landing page screengrab](assets/ux/screengrabs/landing-page.png)
 ### Song selector
+The song selector button allows the user to pick between the two songs 'Aloosh' and 'Escape'.
+This action delivers the song information to songRemixer.JS, which is used to determine the parameters of most functions across the site.
 ![song selector screengrab](assets/ux/screengrabs/song-selector.png)
 ### Game view
+The main game view is comprised of easy-to-read pads that allow the user to manipulate what instruments are being heard in the song.
 ![game-view screengrab](assets/ux/screengrabs/game-view.png)
 ### Transport bar
+This section allows the user to play or pause the song, skip back to the beginning, or manipular the pads being heard on a global level to the song.
+There is also a more detailed version of the instructions available if the user needs further guidance.
 ![transport bar screengrab](assets/ux/screengrabs/transport-bar.png)
 ### Expanded instructions
+Linked from the 'transport bar' this offers the user more detailed game instructions if required.
 ![expanded instruction screengrab](assets/ux/screengrabs/expanded-instructions.png)
 ### Contact Page
+I included a contact page on the site so that I can gather any feedback from the users to inspire future development goals.
 ![contact page screengrab](assets/ux/screengrabs/contact-page.png)

 ### Other features